PabloZP/SearchCLI/README.md

 # SearchCLI
 Search words entered in search engines and compare number of results.

+The executable file ChallengeCLI.exe is in the folder:  ChallengeCLI\bin\Debug In the command line ( User must type:

-User must type ChallengeCLI <list of queries to search>
+ChallengeCLI <list of queries to search>

 Elements must be separated by spaces.
 There must be enteres at least 2 elements (in order to make a comparison) An element can contain 2 or more words if they are inside double quotes